MultiverseLearningProducts/swe/src/bootcamp/wk3/day3.md

 ### New template

 Before we get our data, lets just create the new template for this view.
-In the `views` folder add a file called `restaturant.handlebars`.
+In the `views` folder add a file called `restaurant.handlebars`.
 Add some html so you know you have wired the route up to the template ok.
 Can you pass the correct arguments to your `res.render()`?

 Now we can focus on getting our data for this view.